dukk/minecraft-server-scripts/README.md

 I finally got tired of re-writing these scripts every time I setup a Minecraft server.

 I'm sure there are better ways to do a lot of this, but this is what's working for me at the moment.
+This is the first step towards full IaC automation by helping me build my VM template.

 ## How to setup a new server